pannusimran/reza-project/README.md

 ## 3) Steps to make it work or to use it in my project

 The basic steps that were involved in making the project is as follows:
-<p> i) I created a xml layout of the app , that finds appealing to the user, with the help of android studio.</p>
+<p> i) Firstly I created a xml layout of the app , that finds appealing to the user, with the help of android studio.</p>
-<p> ii) I had upload the images at drawable to fit to its size and perform such ON and OFF animations.(few of the codes of the animation are mentioned bellow)</p>
+<p> ii) Then I had upload the images at drawable to fit to its size and perform such ON and OFF animations.(few of the codes of the animation are mentioned bellow)</p>

 <a href="https://imgflip.com/gif/2vs6fw"><img src="https://i.imgflip.com/2vs6fw.gif" title="made at imgflip.com"/></a>
 ######